flutter_p2p_connection

 adb logcat

-: For more in-depth debugging, monitor the Android system logs usingadb logcat
+: For in-depth debugging, monitor the Android system logs usingadb logcat

 Contributions

-Contributions, bug reports, and feature requests are highly encouraged and appreciated!
+Contributions, bug reports, and feature requests are welcome!
 Please feel free to open an issue or submit a pull request on the plugin's GitHub repository.

 Libraries